The Average Cost of Life Insurance in Canada Per Month

 The Average Cost of Life Insurance in Canada Per Month is less if you use the right agent.
 This is really the key to savings.

-If you select a well seasoned independent agent that has access to numerous resources, you may save 10’s of thousands over the course of your policy.
+Selecting a well seasoned independent agent that has access to numerous resources, may save you 10’s of thousands over the course of your policy.